Dougie Bell

-Douglas Bell (born 5 September 1959) is a Scottish former footballer.
+Douglas Keith Bell (born 5 September 1959) is a Scottish former professional footballer.

-Career

-Player
+Playing career

-Bell played for Cumbernauld Colts, St Mirren, Aberdeen, Rangers, Hibernian, Shrewsbury Town, Hull City, Cork City, Birmingham City, Partick Thistle, Portadown, Clyde, Elgin City, Alloa Athletic, Albion Rovers and Linlithgow Rose.
+Bell played for Cumbernauld Colts, St Mirren (two spells), Aberdeen, Rangers, Hibernian, Shrewsbury Town, Hull City, Birmingham City, Portadown (two spells), Partick Thistle, Clyde, Elgin City, Alloa Athletic, Albion Rovers and Linlithgow Rose.
+He played twice for Scotland at under-21 level.

 During his time with Aberdeen, Bell won the Scottish League three times and the Scottish Cup twice, as well as the European Super Cup in 1983 (missing other trophy wins earlier that year due to injury).
-He was a league champion again with Rangers in 1987.
+In those days, only those on the team-sheet for the final received a medal, but, in April 2023, Bell, manager Alex Ferguson, and four others were retrospectively given winners' medals for the victory in the European Cup Winners' Cup.
+He was a league champion again with Rangers in 1986–87.

-Coach
+Managerial career

 Bell took temporary charge of Clyde in January 2008, after Colin Hendry resigned from his position of manager.
 Bell was in control of the team for the matches against Dundee and Hamilton Academical.
-He was sent from the dugout to the stand in both matches, and received a 10 match touchline ban.
+He was sent from the dugout to the stand in both matches, and received a 10-match touchline ban.

 Bell took charge of the Clyde reserve team for the 2007–08 campaign, and won the Reserve League Cup.
 He was promoted to the position of assistant manager in June 2008.

-Carer

-Dougie Bell also worked as a carer in Harmeny Residential in the late 2000s to early 2010s.